 The barriers to accessing legal assistance in the County of Los Angeles are the challenges associated with serving the homebound and those living alone with no support; the hurdles faced in serving the abused; overcoming cultural differences and fears of the older adult immigrant population; the difficulty of grandparents caring for grandchildren in accessing useful information; reaching and communicating to long term care facility residents; language barriers; and lack of access to transportation.
+Following the COVID-19 pandemic and the Guidance provided by CDA about OAA funded services under Titles IIIB and IIIE that are usually delivered in-person, Bet Tzedek had also to quickly transition to a remote work model, including switching from in-person client appointments to conducting meetings remotely by telephone or other virtual means.
+In addition, the legal services provider, Bet Tzedek was unable to rely on partners for referrals as senior centers were closed throughout Los Angeles County.

 Overcoming these barriers is a challenge, but efforts are continuously made.
-Bet Tzedek makes home visits to older adults who cannot travel to service sites.
+Prior to Covid-19 Social Distancing order, Bet Tzedek conducted, home visits to older adults who cannot travel to service sites.
+However, during the onset of Covid-19 pandemic, Bet Tzedek switch momentum and successfully developed a model of connecting with clients through case managers at the centers by phone and email, as well as reaching out to the community through outreach materials and presentations, and continuing to directly connect with clients for services through remote access.
+During COVID-19, Bet Tzedek opened two different intake portals (phone/e-mail) and responded to new inquires daily.
 Furthermore, Bet Tzedek's Caregiver and Real Estate Fraud units address many elder abuse issues common to seniors, and its Employment Rights Project assists immigrants and others, including seniors, with employment issues in the work place.
-In addition to having a full-time staff attorney dedicated to aiding on kinship care issues, Bet Tzedek publishes easily accessible companion guides on its website, in English and Spanish, on a variety of subjects relevant to seniors.
+In addition to having a fulltime staff attorney dedicated to aiding on kinship care issues, Bet Tzedek publishes easily accessible companion guides on its website, in English and Spanish, on a variety of subjects relevant to solder adults and caregivers.
+Given the current pandemic, the website posting of legal services to address caregiver issues, elder and fraud abuse, tax, quardianship, foreclosure matters, etc., became a vital connection to isolated older adults and caregivers.
 Staff members speak a number of languages and Bet Tzedek draws upon its large corps of volunteers to provide additional assistance in interpreting when clients speak languages not known to staff members.